4neesh/DevBlog/src/blogInProgress/029_PassByReferenceValue.md

 ---
-title: 'How Java uses the heap and stack'
+title: 'How Java uses the heap space and stack memory'
 date: 2020-10-19
 author: 'Aneesh Mistry'
 featuredImage: ../images/029_dv.jpg
-subtitle: 'Explore the heap and stack: the two locations where the JVM manages its Objects and runtime.'
+subtitle: 'Explore how the JVM uses the heap space and stack memory to manage the runtime and Objects.'
 time: '6'
 tags:
 - JVM